Chuks-data-analyst/Data-Analytics-Portfolio/Hospital Management/README.md

 # Hospital Management Dashboard

 ##  Project Overview
-This project delivers an interactive **Power BI dashboard** that consolidates hospital data into a single source of truth.
-It provides visibility into **revenue, patient appointments, treatment trends, and demographics**.
-By transforming raw data into actionable insights, the dashboard enables hospital administrators and managers to **monitor performance, optimize resources, and make data-driven decisions** that improve both operational efficiency and patient care.
+This project delivers an interactive Power BI dashboard that consolidates hospital data into a single source of truth.
+It provides visibility into revenue, patient appointments, treatment trends, and demographics.
+By transforming raw data into actionable insights, the dashboard enables hospital administrators and managers to monitor performance, optimize resources, and make data-driven decisions that improve both operational efficiency and patient care.

 ##  Problem Statement
 Hospitals often struggle to monitor key operational and financial metrics due to fragmented data and limited visibility.
-Without a centralized system, administrators face challenges in **tracking revenue trends, understanding appointment outcomes, and identifying high-demand specializations**.
-These gaps hinder their ability to **optimize resources, reduce no-show rates, and improve both financial stability and patient care**.
+Without a centralized system, administrators face challenges in tracking revenue trends, understanding appointment outcomes, and identifying high-demand specializations.
+These gaps hinder their ability to optimize resources, reduce no-show rates, and improve both financial stability and patient care.